 We get it – extra cash can be hard to come by when you’re trying to get your new business off the ground.
-It can be tempting to cut corners to save a few dollars, and unfortunately that leads too many entrepreneurs into the trap of relying on automated legal services like LegalZoom.
+It can be tempting to cut corners to save a few filing fee dollars, and unfortunately that leads too many entrepreneurs into the trap of relying on automated legal services like LegalZoom.
 While these services may offer unbeatable prices, we all know the old saying – if something seems too good to be true, it probably is.

 What happens all too often is that you end up spending the money you saved, and then some, trying to fix the problems these automated services create, when the mess could have been avoided by simply hiring an experienced attorney in the first place.
-One of the problems we see most often is when clients rely on LegalZoom to create their New York Limited Liability Company (LLC), only to realize later that they’ve failed to comply with the state’s publication requirement.
+One of the problems we see most often is when clients rely on LegalZoom to create their New York Limited Liability Company (LLC), only to realize later that they’ve failed to comply with the New York LLC publication requirement.

 New York’s LLC Publication Requirement

-The requirement is laid out in section 206 of the NY Limited Liability Company Law, which dictates strict formatting and content guidelines, but essentially the law mandates that any new LLC publish an announcement of its formation in two different newspapers, one daily and one weekly, for six weeks, within 120 days of forming.
+The publication requirement is laid out in section 206 of the NY Limited Liability Company Law, which dictates strict formatting and content guidelines, but essentially the law mandates that any new LLC publish an announcement of its formation in two different newspapers, one daily and one weekly, for six weeks, within 120 days of forming.
 What isn’t obvious from the face of the law is the cost involved – for LLCs based in New York City, the publication bill can add up to nearly $2,000 in some cases.